 River Valley Community College (RVCC) is one of a system of seven community colleges in the state, collectively referred to as the Community College System of New Hampshire (CCSNH).
 RVCC has campus locations in Claremont, NH where the PTA program is housed; in Lebanon, NH, and Keene, NH.
-The college is accessible to the physically challenged.
+The college is ADA accessible.